SignalK/artemis-server/README.md

   npm run build-es5-lib

 ```
-  The hooks-es5 dir and the some parts of the lib-es5 dir were then copied to artemis-server/src/main/resources/signalk-parser-nmea0183/ and modified to suit. future changes to signalk-parser-nmea0183 will have to be copied over as required, and the webpack re-run to create the dist/bundle.js file.
+  The hooks-es5 dir and the lib-es5 dir were then copied to artemis-server/src/main/resources/signalk-parser-nmea0183/ and modified to suit. future changes to signalk-parser-nmea0183 will have to be copied over as required, and the webpack re-run to create the dist/bundle.js file.